dataviaduct/articles/part1-intro.md

 Finally, company may come to the idea of building a Data Lake.
 The Data Lake.
 A 'silver bullet' which should solve all problems and issues.
 And as nowadays we have clouds, it should not take too much time, right?
 Again, not exactly, unfortunately.

 Data Lake tend to be complex solutions, especially when you're trying to build one from the ground without having proper experience and expertise.
-We personally saw many projects starting Data Lake initiative, and never made it to the production.
+We personally saw many projects starting Data Lake initiative, that never made it to the production.
 There are multiple reasons for that.

 <img align="right" src="./images/choises.jpg"/>

 Let's start with the environment.
 Obviously if we want to launch something in a reasonable time nowadays, we have to use a cloud provider.
 And here goes the first question: which one?
-We have big three, and dozens of smaller ones, which offers pretty much similar, at least on the paper, functionality and pricing.
+We have big three players, and dozens of smaller ones, which offers pretty much similar, at least on the paper, functionality and pricing.

 If we managed to choose the cloud somehow, we have to choose how we're going to deploy the solution.
 Should we rely on plain virtual machines and deploy all services there or use cloud managed services?
 And if we choose later option, that exactly services we're going to use?
 AWS for example doubled their services in 2019 and a lot of them have similar or even identical functionality.
 Just not to be unfounded, let's take AWS orchestration tools for the ETL jobs as an example: